Base yourself in the heart of London – three of our four campuses are based in London’s West End with the other based in Harrow.

 Health and fitness

-We have a wide range of sporting facilities for both staff and students, including gyms at Regent Street and Harrow campuses, as well as the Chiswick Sports Ground.
+We have a wide range of sporting facilities for both colleagues and students, including gyms at Regent Street and Harrow campuses, as well as the Chiswick Sports Ground.
 You will be able to take advantage of reduced monthly and annual membership rates.

 Employee Helpline: The employee support helpline provides 24-hour access to confidential support and advice.
 It also provides information on a range of practical issues such as family care, employment, finances, housing, education and health.